yapplabs/glazier/DEPLOYMENT.md

 ## Uploading assets of cards in `glazier/cards` to s3

+before you deploy cards, you'll want to make sure you have the latest code for each card you are going to deploy

+the `runInCards` grunt command lets you quickly run a command in every symlinked card folder

 in `glazier/`

+    grunt runInCards --cmd="git status"
+    grunt runInCards --cmd="git pull --ff-only"

+    # once you are satisfied that all code is up to date

     grunt deployCards

+    # you can also use the CARDS env variable to control which cards are deployed

+    CARDS=github-issues,github-stars grunt deployCards

 will run `grunt deploy` in each folder within `glazier/cards/`, and then a `heroku surrogate rails run` command that ingests the manifests that were just uploaded.